These manuals, codes and guidelines cover working in the road, traffic management and the design of streets and paths.

 Auckland Transport Database Operations Manual (ATDOM1) (PDF 4MB)

 Bus stop infrastructure guidelines

-These guidelines developed by ARTA in conjunction with a number of stakeholders and consultants aim to ensure that all bus stops in the region are accessible and to provide customers, regardless of their level of mobility, with a real passenger transport alternative to the private car:
+These guidelines developed in conjunction with a number of stakeholders and consultants aim to ensure that all bus stops in the region are accessible and to provide customers, regardless of their level of mobility, with a real passenger transport alternative to the private car:

 Public Transport interchange design guidelines

 Auckland Transport is in the process of a comprehensive redesign of the Auckland public transport network.
 A key element of this New Public Transport Network is a much stronger focus on connective journey making on public transport.
 If we are expecting customers to make transfers between services, getting the connection environment right is very important.

 To support this process, Auckland Transport has produced a set of interchange design guidelines that are intended to guide best practice when implementing or upgrading connection points in the public transport network:

 Integrated Transport Assessment guidelines

 Guidelines on how an Integrated Transport Assessment (ITA) should be prepared in the Auckland region.